Amagash/cloud_concepts/aws_certified_solution_architect_associate/3_simple_storage_service.md

 |S3 Glacier instant retrieval|99.99% Availability 11 9's Durability|>=3|Provides long term data archiving with instant retrieval time for your data|
 |S3 Glacier flexible retrieval|99.99% Availability 11 9's Durability|>=3|Ideal storage class for archive data that does not require immediate access but needs the flexibility to retrieve large sets of data at no cost, such as backup or disaster recovery use cases.
 Can be minutes up to 12 hours|
 |S3 Glacier Deep Archive|99.99% Availability 11 9's Durability|>=3|Cheapest storage class and designed for customer that retain data sets for 7-10 years or longer to meet customer needs and regulatory compliance requirements.
 The standard retrieval is 12h and the bulk retrieval time is 48 hours.|
 ---
 ## Lifecycle Management with S3
+- Automated moving you objects between different storage tiers
+- Can be used in conjunction with versioning
+- Can be applied to current versions and previous versions
 ---
 ## S3 Object lock and glacier vault lock
+- Use S3 Object lock to store objects using a write once, read many (WORM) model.
+- Object lock can be on individual objects of applied across the bucket as a whole.
+- Object lock comes in two modes:
+  - Governance mode: users can't overwrite or delete an object version or alter its lock unless they have special permissions.
+  - Compliance mode: a protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.
+- S3 Glacier vault lock allows you to easily deploy and enforce compliance controls for individual S3 Glacier vault with a vault lock policy.
+You can specify controls, such as WORM, in a vault lock policy and lock the policy from future edits.
+Once locked, the policy can no longer be changed.
 ---
 ## Encrypting S3 objects
 ---